Crisis and Emergency Services

 |Evenings, Weekends, Holidays and all other times not listed.|

-If you already meet with a psychologist at the Counseling Center, consider emailing them to request a meeting sometime soon.
+If you already meet with a provider at the Counseling Center, consider calling the office or emailing them to request a meeting sometime soon.

 In the meantime, why not take a look through our self-help section for tools that may be of help with your dilemma?

 |I feel upset and can’t seem to calm myself.
 It would really help if someone could make things better right now.||It sounds like you could use some help feeling more settled.
 Consider trying some of our self-help resources.
 These are things you can do from the comfort of your own room.
 If after trying those options you still feel distressed, it may help to call the Counseling Center for a Initial Consultation appointment.||It can be difficult feeling overwhelmed at night.
 Hang in there!
 As a first step, consider using some of our self-help resources.
 If after trying that you still feel distressed, it may help to talk with our 24/7 counselor-on-call.
 To reach the counselor-on-call, please call 410-516-8278 and press 1.|

 |I am in a lot of distress and feel that I may be a danger to myself or to others.
 I need help now.||If you believe you may hurt yourself or someone else, please call 911 or Security (Homewood @ 410-516-4600), (Peabody @ 667-208-6608) to be connected with a Behavioral Health Crisis Support Team clinician.
 They will provide a mobile crisis response, learn more about your distress and provide support and additional resources.||If you believe you may hurt yourself or someone else, please call 911 or Campus Security (Homewood @ 410-516-4600), (Peabody @ 667-208-6608) to be connected with the Behavioral Health Crisis Support Team.
 They will provide a mobile crisis resource, learn more about your distress and provide support and additional resources.|